curv3d/curv/docs/Language.rst

     If the angle is > 90°, the result is negative.
   * If v1 and v2 are unit vectors, then acos(dot(v1,v2)) is the angle
     between the vectors, in the range [0,tau/2].
+    Note that this is expensive, and inaccurate for small angles.
+    See ``perp`` for an alternative.
   * The scalar projection (or scalar component) of vector a in the direction of unit vector b is ``dot(a,b)``.